-We are home to three premier training programs in research and academic general internal medicine.
+We are home to three premier training programs in research and academic general internal medicine plus a partner fellowship with the VA Puget Sound Health Care System.
 The overall goal of these programs is to prepare general internists to assume faculty and leadership positions in primary medical care, ambulatory care, and occupational and environmental health.